Professor Thomas Pinkney MBChB, MD, MMedEd, FRCS

 UK

-Thomas Pinkney received his Medical Degree from the University of Birmingham in 2000.
+Professor Thomas Pinkney received his Medical Degree from the University of Birmingham in 2000.
 He was appointed as Senior Lecturer in Surgery in 2012 and awarded an honorary consultant appointment at the University Hospitals Birmingham at the same time.
-In 2019 he was appointed as George Drexler and Royal College of Surgeons Chair of Surgical Trials at the University of Birmingham
+In 2019 Tom was promoted to Professor as George Drexler and Royal College of Surgeons Chair of Surgical Trials at the University of Birmingham.

 Tom's research interests are predominantly in clinical and translational research in inflammatory bowel disease and surgical site infection.
 As a founding member of the West Midlands Research Collaborative, he maintains an interest in development of trainee-led clinical trials in surgery.
-He sits on the NIHR Health Technology Assessment (HTA) CET Board and the NIHR RfPB West Midlands Panel.
+He previously sat on the NIHR Health Technology Assessment (HTA) CET Board and the NIHR Research for Patient Benefit (RfPB) West Midlands Panels.

 Qualifications